 Political Groups and Militias:

 The party with the most seats in Northern Ireland parliament and is the main party in a power-sharing government with Sinn Fein.

-Formed in 1971 by Ian Paisley, a protestant preacher, the DUP is now led by Peter Robinson, the first minister of Northern Ireland.
+Formed in 1971 by Ian Paisley, a Protestant preacher, the DUP is now led by Arlene Foster.

 Historically, it has attracted support from working-class Protestants and now enjoys support from most of the protestant voting population.

 The party began as an opponent to power-sharing between unionists and nationalists, and, under Paisley, it opposed the Good Friday Agreement of 1998.

 The UUP was the dominant unionist party for decades until it was overtaken by the DUP.